IHE/ITI.MHD/input/pagecontent/testplan.md

 * Publish one Document and a Transform of that Document
 * Publish one Document as a Transform of an existing Document
 * Publish one On-Demand Document
-* Publish one Defered-Creation Document
+* Publish one Deferred-Creation Document

 #### Negative Test Scenarios:
 Document Responder returns failure-mode, Document Consumer handles failure gracefully